Steven Miller (actor)

 Steven Miller (born 13 March 1982) is a Scottish actor best known for his role as Lenny Lyons in the long-running British medical drama Casualty.
 He trained at the Bristol Old Vic Theatre School and is originally from Tillicoultry.

-Other TV shows he has appeared in are Holby City, The Composer's Specials and The Bill.
+Other TV shows he has appeared in include Holby City, The Composer's Specials, and The Bill.
+He became more widely known since he appeared as supporting actor in the 2025 Scottish series Dept. Q.